6 cups corn flakes cereal, crushed.

 1/2 cup salted butter

-2 1/4 tsp ground cinnamon
+2 1/4 teaspoon ground cinnamon

-4 tsp.
-Wood’s Vermont Maple Sugar
+4 teaspoon Wood’s Maple Sugar

-Vanilla ice cream, firm enough to shape but just soft enough to scoop
+Vanilla ice cream, firm enough to shape, but just soft enough to scoop

-honey or caramel sauce
+Honey or caramel sauce

-chocolate fudge sauce
+Chocolate fudge sauce

-sweetened whipped cream
+Sweetened whipped cream

-cherries (fresh or maraschino)
+Cherries (fresh or maraschino)

-peanuts, pecan, walnuts
+Peanuts, pecan, walnuts

-Crush cornflakes: Pour cornflakes into a gallon size resealable bag, seal bag and then use a rolling pin to crush cornflakes to small bits.
+- Pour cornflakes into a gallon size resealable bag, seal bag and then use a rolling pin to crush cornflakes to small bits.

 - Melt butter in a nonstick 10-inch fry pan over medium heat.
 Stir in crushed corn flakes and cinnamon and increase heat slightly.

-Let mixture cool: Remove from heat, pour mixture in a shallow dish and allow to cool.
+- Remove from heat, pour mixture in a shallow dish and allow to cool.

-5. Shape ice cream: Remove ice cream from freezer, scoop out desired serving size (you should be able to get about 8 individual servings, or 4 big restaurant size sharing servings) and shape into a ball with clean hands.
+- Remove ice cream from freezer, scoop out desired serving size (you should be able to get about 8 individual servings, or 4 big restaurant size sharing servings) and shape into a ball with clean hands.

-6. Roll ice cream in cornflake mixture: Immediately drop shaped ice cream ball into corn flake mixture and roll to evenly coat, while pressing corn flake mixture around outer surface for a thicker coating.
+- Roll ice cream in cornflake mixture: Immediately drop shaped ice cream ball into corn flake mixture and roll to evenly coat, while pressing corn flake mixture around outer surface for a thicker coating.

-7. Let set: Freeze for 10 - 15 minutes to re-solidify ice cream, keep frozen until ready to serve.
+- Freeze for 10 - 15 minutes to re-solidify ice cream, keep frozen until ready to serve.
 Add toppings just before serving.

-If you don't care about having uniformly shaped ice cream balls, then you can simply scoop out the ice cream and drop it into the toasted cornflake mixture without shaping.
+Notes: If you don't care about having uniformly shaped ice cream balls, then you can simply scoop out the ice cream and drop it into the toasted cornflake mixture without shaping.